casus/surfgeopy/docs/examples/gauss_bonnet.rst

 Overview
 --------

-This document outlines a comprehensive benchmark for the computation of surface integrals utilizing the high-order surface quadrature (HOSQ) method, specifically tailored for algebraic varieties.
+This document outlines a comprehensive benchmark for the computation of surface integrals utilizing the high-order volume elements (HOVE) algorithm, specifically tailored for algebraic varieties.

 Gauss-Bonnet Theorem on Torus
 ------------------------------